-To generate a machine image:
+To generate a machine image from an appliance:

 - 1. Go to the Apps tab. - 2.
 Select the appliance from the Appliance Library. - Click on the generate button at the top right to display all possible image formats which can be generated.